tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 The output of the Pulse Width Comparator is dampened with an RC filter.
 In my build I replaced the more complicated arrangement from the Silicon Chip article with a simple 100nF/1kΩ circuit, with a resulting time constant of [0.1ms](http://www.wolframalpha.com/input/?i=100nF+*+1k%CE%A9).
-This squelches incidental noise, and also provides a little tolerance with slightly wantering echoe readings.
+This squelches incidental noise, and also provides a little tolerance with slightly wandering echo readings.

 The 100Ω R8 is not particularly necessary and doesn't alter the function of the circuit.
 It may provide some protection for the FET.